ms264556/Hackery/pages/PfSenseLetsEncryptToRuckus.md

 REPLACE_CERT_AJAX="<ajax-request action=\"docmd\" comp=\"system\" updater=\"rid.0.5\" xcmd=\"replace-cert\" checkAbility=\"6\" timeout=\"-1\"><xcmd cmd=\"replace-cert\" cn=\"$ZD_FQDN\"/></ajax-request>"
 CERT_REBOOT_AJAX="<ajax-request action=\"docmd\" comp=\"worker\" updater=\"rid.0.5\" xcmd=\"cert-reboot\" checkAbility=\"6\"><xcmd cmd=\"cert-reboot\" action=\"undefined\"/></ajax-request>"

-curl $ZD_UPLOAD -H "X-CSRF-Token: $ZD_XSS" -F u=@$ZD_CERTIFICATE.crt -F action=uploadcert -F callback=uploader_uploadcert
+curl $ZD_UPLOAD -H "X-CSRF-Token: $ZD_XSS" -F "u=@$ZD_CERTIFICATE" -F action=uploadcert -F callback=uploader_uploadcert
-curl $ZD_UPLOAD -H "X-CSRF-Token: $ZD_XSS" -F u=@$ZD_CERTIFICATE.key -F action=uploadprivatekey -F callback=uploader_uploadprivatekey
+curl $ZD_UPLOAD -H "X-CSRF-Token: $ZD_XSS" -F "u=@$ZD_KEY" -F action=uploadprivatekey -F callback=uploader_uploadprivatekey
 curl $ZD_CMD -H "X-CSRF-Token: $ZD_XSS" --data-raw "$REPLACE_CERT_AJAX"
 curl $ZD_CMD -H "X-CSRF-Token: $ZD_XSS" --data-raw "$CERT_REBOOT_AJAX"

+rm $ZD_COOKIE
 ```

+## Example: Automatically push Let's Encrypt Certificate from pfSense to Unleashed or ZoneDirector

+If you've got the Acme service setup in pfSense then you can push Let's Encrypt certificates onto your ZoneDirector/Unleashed whenever they come in.
+This will reboot the target ZoneDirector/Unleashed, but the Acme service runs at 3:16am so probably no big issue.
+> Be aware that older Unleashed APs (e.g. R500 or R600) may take 10 minutes to reboot completely.

+### Create the Script

+* Use `Diagnostics` / `Edit File` to create a new file `/usr/local/bin/export_zd_cert.sh`, containing the above script.

 ### Ask the Acme Service to run the script after renewing your certificate

 * In `Services` / `Acme Certificates` / `General settings`, make sure the `Write Certificates` box is ticked.

 * In `Services` / `Acme Certificates` / `Certificates`, edit the certificate you want to use on your Ruckus ZoneDirector/Unleashed.
-Add a `Shell Command` to the `Actions List`: `/usr/local/bin/export_zd_cert.sh name.of.this.certificate zdhost.your.domain.name` .
+  * Add a `Shell Command` to the `Actions List`: `/usr/local/bin/export_zd_cert.sh /conf/acme/name.of.this.certificate.fullchain /conf/acme/name.of.this.certificate.key zdhost.your.domain.name` .
   > `zdhost.your.domain.name` is whatever fully qualified hostname you're using for your ZoneDirector/Unleashed, and `name.of.this.certificate` is what you entered in the `Name` box for this certificate.

-* Check that the `Private Key` setting for your certificate is RSA (ECDSA is unsupported on Unleashed and ZoneDirector).
+* Ensure that the `Private Key` setting for your certificate is RSA (ECDSA TLS certificates are unsupported on Unleashed and ZoneDirector).

 ### (Optionally) Add a DNS Host Override